Home » Important Question » Rational Numbers

 Arithmetic Operations on Rational Numbers

 The fundamental operations we carry out on integers to solve a numerical problem in mathematics are called arithmetic operations.
-Here, let’s talk about how to carry out these operations on rational numbers.
+Here, let’s talk about how to carry out these operations on such numbers.
 Consider two rational numbers.p/q and a/b.

-Addition of Rational Number: To add two rational numbers, we must note that the denominator needs to be the same.
+• Addition: To add two rational numbers, we must note that the denominator needs to be the same.

 Hence in the addition of p/q and a/b.we obtain, (pb+qa)/qb.